yasserebrahimi/MarketDataSystem/README.md

 Then:

 - Hit `GET /health` to confirm it is up.
-- Use `POST /api/prices` to inject custom data.
+- Use `POST /api/auth/register` + `POST /api/auth/login` to obtain a JWT.
+- Call the protected endpoints with `Authorization: Bearer <token>`.
-- Or rely on the simulation feed (if enabled).
+- Or rely on the simulation feed (if enabled) for automatic ticks.

 ### 8.2 Docker (Example)